-These tips work whether you use a vintage logo maker or get help from a designer.
-Your own process may go differently because every artist knows what works on an individual basis, but following the general guidelines above will undoubtedly be helpful.
+Therefore, these tips work whether you use a vintage logo maker or get help from a professional logo designer.
+After all, your own process may go differently because every artist knows what works on an individual basis.
+However, following the general guidelines above will undoubtedly be helpful in creating retro logos.
 These are just the ABCs, however.
-You need to know the full alphabet to put together your own vintage logo.
+You need to know the full alphabet to put together your own vintage logo design.

 Choosing the Color Scheme

-The color palette you choose for your logo is always important.
-It is one of the most essential aspects of logo design because you want the colors to pop.
-They also have to complement the design itself, but you’ll want to avoid doing something boring or so overdone that your logo ends up looking dull.
-You have to consider the layout of your vintage logo vector, as well, to ensure smooth visibility.
+Most importantly, the color palette you choose for your retro logos is always important.
+Therefore, it is one of the most essential aspects of logo design because you want the colors to pop.
+Furthermore, they also have to complement the vintage logo design itself, but you’ll want to avoid doing something boring or so overdone that your retro logo ends up looking dull.
+You have to consider the layout of your vintage logo design vector, as well, to ensure smooth visibility.

-When selecting your color scheme, you should think about the psychology of colors, of course.
-Certain colors evoke specific emotions, thoughts, and even impulses.
-You can easily inspire or lead your market in the right direction by paying attention to what each color means.
+So, when selecting your color scheme, you should think about the psychology of colors, of course.
+Above all, certain colors evoke specific emotions, thoughts, and even impulses.
+Therefore, you can easily inspire or lead your market in the right direction by paying attention to what each color means.
 After all, you do want to know how people react to your vintage logo design.

-Yellow evokes optimism, warmth, and clarity.
-Orange is friendly, confident, approachable, and cheerful, so it likely will inspire the impulse to smile.
-If you want to evoke a bold, youthful, or exciting sentiment, go with red.
-Appeal to creativity and the imagination of your target market with purple.
-Blue inspires feelings of trust while making your brand seem strong and dependable.
-If your brand is peaceful, or if you want to tap into health, growth, and even the green movement, then obviously green is perfect.
-For balance, calmness, and neutrality, choose a shade of grey or a mix of black and white.
+For example, yellow evokes optimism, warmth, and clarity.
+Furthermore, orange is friendly, confident, approachable, and cheerful, so it likely will inspire the impulse to smile.
+For instance, if you want to evoke a bold, youthful, or exciting sentiment, go with red.
+Another example that appeal to creativity and the imagination of your target market is purple.
+However, blue inspires feelings of trust while making your brand seem strong and dependable.
+Therefore, if your brand is peaceful, or if you want to tap into health, growth, and even the green movement, then obviously green is perfect.
+Last up, for balance, calmness, and neutrality, choose a shade of grey or a mix of black and white.